About Us

 Contact us: lichfieldcathedralcc@gmail.com

-The choir celebrated its 35 years existence in 2016 by organising a concert which featured all the choir’s conductors, plus as many of previous choir members as were possible to contact – a memorable occasion.
-Plans are now afoot for a 40 year celebration.
+LCCC celebrated its 35 year anniversary in 2017 with a concert which featured all the choir’s musical directors, plus as many of previous choir members as were possible to contact.
+It was a memorable occasion.